John Jones McGill

-He was born in Montreal on June 22, 1860, the son of David McGill of Lanarkshire, Scotland, and Jane Walker of Montreal.
+He was born on June 22, 1860, in Montreal, Canada East, the son of David McGill of Lanarkshire, Scotland, and Jane Walker of Montreal.
 Following his emergence into business with Dominion Oil Cloth, McGill became the manager of the Canadian Rubber Company (later called the Dominion Rubber Company).
 He later founded the Durham Rubber Company in Bowmanville, Ontario, and the Dominion Belting Company in Hamilton, Ontario.
 He concluded his career as director of Canadian Linseed Oil Mills and St. Lawrence Flour Mills.